ning/compress/README.md

     byte[] compressed = LZFEncoder.encode(uncompressedData);
     byte[] uncompressed = LZFDecoder.decode(compressedData);

-## Use as command-line tool

-Note that resulting jar is both an OSGi bundle, and a command-line tool (has manifest that points to 'com.ning.compress.lzf.LZF' as the class having main() method to call).
+and you can even use the LZF jar as a command-line tool (it has manifest that points to 'com.ning.compress.lzf.LZF' as the class having main() method to call), like so:

-This means that you can use it like:

     java -jar compress-lzf-0.9.6.jar

-(which will display necessary usage arguments)
+(which will display necessary usage arguments for `-c`(ompressing) or `-d`(ecompressing) files.

 ## Related